Love Online – Building a Dating App

 The Top Matchmakers

-Dating apps are a savior for us romantics.
+Dating apps are a saviour for us romantics.
 In this season of love, let’s take a look at the most popular dating apps in India:

 Tinder has become popular in the hook-up segment but not without consequences.
 Several of the people surveyed reported joining Tinder just for fun and got bored quickly.